The Best Tips and Tricks for Shopping a Flea Market

-The very best tips and tricks for shopping any flea market!
-Make the most of buying vintage!
+I’m sharing all my tried and true best tips and tricks for shopping a flea market!
+Make the most of buying vintage by following these simple rules.

 Be Early or Be Late